-The Board affirms its overall responsibility for the Group's risk management and internal control system in identifying principal risks and ensuring the implementation of appropriate internal control systems to manage these risks.
+The Board affirms its overall responsibility for the Group's risk management and system of internal control, and for reviewing the adequacy and integrity of the system.

-The Board also recognises its responsibility for reviewing the adequacy and the integrity of the Group's risk management and internal control systems.
-Due to inherent limitations of the system of internal control and risk management, risk cannot be eliminated.
+The system of internal control and is designed to manage, rather than eliminate, the risk of failure to achieve business goals and objectives within the tolerable levels that accepted by the Board and Management.
 The possibility risk of failure in terms of human error, poor judgment in decision-making, control processes being deliberately circumvented by employees and others, and the occurrence of unforeseeable circumstances can only be prevented or reduced in order to achieve the business objectives of the Group.
 As a result, it can only provide reasonable, but not absolute assurance against material misstatement, loss or fraud.